wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Bearass:** _confused_ No... we've been doing this tour 5 times a day for years...

-**Ken:** Well, you've already got my back up then fella-mi-lad...
+**Ken:** Well, you've already got my back up...
 "Where no one's gone before", false advertising...
-I could have you for that.
+I could have you for that fella-mi-lad....

 **Dorothy:** quiet Ken, let the nice young man speak